robotwilliams/rw-portfolio/WIKI.md

 ## Overview

-My modern portfolio website featuring a Windows 98-inspired retro desktop interface.
-Built with Next.js 15, TypeScript, and Tailwind CSS, this project showcases creative development skills through an interactive desktop environment where users can explore projects in draggable, resizable windows.
+A modern portfolio website with a Windows 98-inspired retro desktop interface.
+Built with Next.js 15, TypeScript, and Tailwind CSS.
+The project showcases creative development skills through an interactive desktop environment where users explore projects in draggable, resizable windows.

-**The Philosophy**: This isn't just a portfolio - it's a love letter to the era when computing was tactile, when every click felt intentional, and when interfaces had personality.
-We've taken the best of modern web development (React, TypeScript, Next.js) and wrapped it in the warm, nostalgic embrace of Windows 98.
-The result?
-A portfolio that's both cutting-edge and delightfully retro.
+The philosophy: this isn't just a portfolio.
+It's a nod to when computing was tactile, when every click felt intentional, and when interfaces had personality.
+We took modern web development (React, TypeScript, Next.js) and wrapped it in the nostalgic embrace of Windows 98.
+The result is a portfolio that's both cutting-edge and retro.

-**Why This Approach Works**: The retro aesthetic isn't just for show - it creates a memorable experience that stands out in a sea of minimalist portfolios.
+Why this approach works: the retro aesthetic creates a memorable experience that stands out among minimalist portfolios.
 Users remember the site because it's different, and they engage with it because it's fun.
-Plus, the technical implementation demonstrates serious skills: complex state management, responsive design, accessibility compliance, and performance optimization - all while maintaining that authentic Windows 98 feel.
+The technical implementation demonstrates complex state management, responsive design, accessibility compliance, and performance optimization while maintaining an authentic Windows 98 feel.

 ## Key Features